ArtaXerxess/Voice-Assistant-Mini-Project/README.md

 - Get the latest news

 ### Weather
 - What is the weather?

-### Tab Operations
-- Create new tab
-- Switch Tab
-- Close tab

 ### System Apps
 - Open Paint